 The conference even dedicated a whole track on VR developments to the automobile industry for all 3 days with the Auto Summit.
-The talks from Audi, Volkswagen, special service agencies or automobile suppliers were enormously impressing in terms of applied VR for research, corporate collaboration, product marketing and logistics.
-And you could get even more into detail on the show floor with Hololens applications and VR simulations from India or from European carmakers.
+The talks from Audi, Volkswagen, special service agencies or automobile suppliers impressed with applied VR for research, corporate collaboration, product marketing and logistics.
+And you could get even more into detail on the show floor with HoloLens applications and VR simulations from India or from European carmakers.

 AR is the new gaming sport

-Main theme of the developer gathering and Unity’s newest hotspot is Augmented Reality, especially for mobile devices.
+The main theme of the developer gathering and Unity’s newest hotspot is Augmented Reality, especially for mobile devices.
 Google offered an extensive workshop on ARCore development and presented example applications at a booth, that was partly real and partly virtual.
-Many talks in the conference were dealing with AR tools for development, and Magic Leap made an introductory presentation of it’s Unity SDK.
+Many talks in the conference were dealing with AR tools for development, and Magic Leap made an introductory presentation of its Unity SDK.

 Unite is a crisscross-platformer